webarch-coop/webarch-ssh/README.md

 ssh -V
 ```

-It should output the version of OpenSSH that you ahve installed:
+It should output the version of OpenSSH that you have installed:

 ```
 OpenSSH_9.2p1 Debian-2, OpenSSL 3.0.8 7 Feb 2023]